ds17f/FamicomPartyHelloWorld/README.md

 # Famicom Party Hello World
-Following the tutorial here: https://famicom.party/book/03-gettingstarted/#emulator
+Following the tutorial here: https://famicom.party

-## Configuration
+## Prerequisits
-Expects Nintact to be installed at /Applications/Nintacto
+* FCEUX installed
+* Python 3 installed
+* CA65 Installed

 ## Usage
 There's a working makefile, so if you just want to run the "game" use: